 (1) Why don’t we make better use of the resources in the North Sea?

-When Margaret Thatcher was elected prime minister 47 years ago, the UK owned a nationalised petroleum company, British Petroleum, that extracted oil from the North Sea and generated wealth for the nation.
+When Margaret Thatcher was elected prime minister 47 years ago, the UK government was the majority shareholder in British Petroleum, which extracted oil from the North Sea and generated wealth for the nation.
 One of Mrs Thatcher’s first acts was to set in train the privatisation of BP.
-The oil fields of the North Sea were handed over to companies; they ceased to remain in public ownership.
+In 1979, the government shareholding was reduced to make it no longer the majority shareholder, and eventually all government shares were sold off.
+Thus the oil fields of the North Sea were transferred to private ownership.
 Gas production was also privatised, and the oil and gas produced from the North Sea were henceforth sold on international markets.
-About 80% of petroleum from the North Sea is exported, although for many years the UK was able to meet its gas needs from the North Sea.
+Today, about 80% of petroleum from the North Sea is exported, although some was still processed at refineries in the UK.
+For many years the UK was able to meet its gas needs from the North Sea.
 Now, however, those reserves of gas and oil are running out.
 As oil and gas fields become depleted, fuel becomes more expensive to extract; as a recent article in the Economist pointed out, it really doesn’t matter whether or not Ed Miliband issues new licenses to drill for oil in the North Sea because the costs of exploiting new fields are now sufficiently high that investors are likely to conclude that they are uneconomic.
+There is an argument for using gas from existing fields to help manage the transition to renewables as the predominant means of generating electricity, because some gas will be required for some time to help to manage spikes in demand and North Sea gas is cheaper than imported gas.

 (2) What is the real cost of renewable energy?